GWMCwing/NEAT-CPP-PY/README.md

 This project is still under development and is not ready for use.

 - Currently C++ direct usage is supported.
-The implementation has been tested against the XOR problem, dynamic pole balancing problem is planned to be tested next.
-- C++ direct usage is expected to be completed in late June 2023.
+- The implementation has been tested against the XOR problem, dynamic pole balancing problem is planned to be tested next.
 - Python direct usage is expected to be completed in late July to late August 2023.

 ## Road map